danrblake/RestAssuredAPI-TronaldDump/README.md

-# API Testing on TronaldDump
+# API Testing on TronaldDump using RestAssured

 ## Project Aim
 To test the endpoints of the api and access at least one piece of data in order to check working condition